jnduli/blog_jnduli.co.ke/content/advanced_vim_snippets.rst

 Custon snippets in vim
 ######################

-:date: 2020-07-03
+:date: 2020-08-30
 :tags: programming
 :category: Computer
 :slug: custom-snippets-in-vim
 :author: John Nduli
-:status: drafts

 Set up
 ======
-..
-TODO: link to ultisnips
-I use ultisnips for my snippets.
-To set this up, I have this `vimrc`:
+I use `ultisnips <https://github.com/SirVer/ultisnips>`_ for my snippets.
+To set this up, I have this in `vimrc`:

 .. code-block:: vim